Last week, I received a series of texts from two co-workers and supervisor asking for identification of a particular pest.

 You might remember the crazy Camel Spider photos and videos shot by a few of our brave U.S. soldiers when they spent time in the Middle East.
 If you somehow missed the posts, I highly recommend checking them out.

-Armed with a little more knowledge, I called back the discovered and, while giving my best effort to not sound too excited, said, “Try Sun Spiders”.
+Armed with a little more knowledge, I called back the discoverer of the pest and, while giving my best effort to not sound too excited, said, “Try Sun Spiders”.

 “Yep!
 That’s it!”, he replied.